adarsh206/Job-Portal/README.md

 19. Then see the description of the job and then upload you resume in the resume section and after that press ok to submit the details to apply for that particular job.
 20. In the single page view you will the email of the recuriter you can also connect with that for better connection and faster response.
 21. In the single page you will every details of that job like title, salary, role, experience level, description and many more.
-22. In this section will find 3 section like benefits, future growth and comapnay profile.
+22. In this section will find 3 section like benefits, future growth and outline.